Nilpotentizers and the Nilpotent Graphs: Structural Insights into Lie Superalgebras

-{ The Nilpotentizers and the Nilpotent Graphs of Lie Superalgebras} \footnote{ The work is supported by the NSF of Hei Longjiang Province (No. LH2024A014) }
+{ Nilpotentizers and the Nilpotent Graphs: Structural Insights into Lie Superalgebras} \footnote{ The work is supported by the NSF of Hei Longjiang Province (No. LH2024A014) }

-\begin{quotation} { \textbf{Abstract}: In this paper, we introduce the nilpotentizer for a Lie superalgebra by analogy with the corresponding notion for a group or a Lie algebra.
-First, we systematically investigate the structural properties of the nilpotentizer and establish some fundamental algebraic characteristics.
-Next, we define the nilpotent graph for a Lie superalgebra and study their basic properties.
-In particular, it is shown that the nilpotent graph is one of the isomorphic invariants of the Lie superalgebras.
+\begin{quotation} { \textbf{Abstract}: In this paper, we systematically investigate the nilpotentizer and nilpotent graph for a Lie superalgebra over the field of characteristic $p\neq 2$.
+First, we establish some fundamental properties of the nilpotentizer.
+Next, we show that the nilpotent graph is one of the isomorphic invariants of Lie superalgebras.
 Furthermore, we introduce the nilpotency measure which provides a quantitative assessment of nilpotency for a Lie superalgebra.
-Finally, we define the category that systematically links the Lie superalgebras to their nilpotent substructures based on the construction of the nilpotentizer.
+Finally, we use category theory to establish connections between Lie superalgebras and their nilpotent substructures, based on the construction of the nilpotentizer.